 The BS-ECE Folio was initiated during summer 2010 and completed during fall 2010.
-The Folio was submitted on January 23, 2011, based on advice from the BERDR Chief and the Director of Teacher Preparation Programs.
+The Folio was submitted on January 23, 2011, and approved in July 2011. based on .- advice from the BERDR Chief and the Director of Teacher Preparation Programs.
 The BERDR only accepts Folios for approval in February and September; consequently in recognition that the Folio might need revisions, BERDR recommended a February 1, 2011, submission date.
 Folio feedback was received August 04, 2011, which stated that upon "receipt of official notification of state approval for Miami Dade College to offer this program, we (DOE) will proceed with our review of this program's Folio submission" (See Appendix H: Emails re Folio Submission).